 FACT: Tribal government gaming is more heavily regulated than commercial gaming.

-The tribes, as governments, are the first to be vigilant in protecting the integrity of business enterprises upon which they depend to feed, clothe, educate, employ their people, provide improvements to their reservations and operate their governments.
+The tribes, as governments, are the first to be vigilant in protecting the integrity of business enterprises upon which they depend to feed, clothe, educate, employ their people, provide improvements to their reservations, and operate their governments.
 Tribal governmental gaming is regulated on three separate and distinct levels, in contrast to the single level of commercial gaming.
 The first level of regulation comes from the tribes themselves.
 With the establishment of the Indian Gaming Regulatory Act (IGRA), tribes are required to establish a regulatory body (tribal regulators and commissions) to keep operations in compliance with their ordinances and state compacts.
-The second level in California is conducted by The second level in California conducted by the state Department of Justice and the state Gambling Control Commission, pursuant to regulations negotiated in the tribal-state gaming compact.
-The third level is the federal National Indian Gaming commission, which became operable in February 1993 to oversee the regulation of Indian Gaming.
+The second level in California is conducted by the state Department of Justice and the state Gambling Control Commission, pursuant to regulations negotiated in the tribal-state gaming compact.
+The third level is the federal National Indian Gaming Commission, which became operable in February 1993 to oversee the regulation of Indian Gaming.
 Other oversight entities include the Federal Government; the Department of Justice, FBI, and Bureau of Indian Affairs.

 During 2006, the Viejas Government spent $4 million dollars to operate its Gaming Commission and Casino Surveillance Department.
 Another $6 million was budgeted that year by the casino to operate its security programs and personnel.

 FACT: American Indians are American taxpayers, and pay all taxes required by state and federal law.